8 Home Gym Gear Essentials Under $50

 Price Range: $0

 Look to discount and bulk stores for cheap fitness basics.
 Pick up a yoga mat for body-weight exercises, yoga, and stretching.
-Choose hand weights (5 to 15 pounds) for strengthening.
+Choose hand weights (2 to 8 pounds for women, 5 to 15 pounds for men) for strengthening.
 For quick cardio, grab a jump rope.

 Price Range: $10 to $50

-Make the most of your home gym with fitness tools that work in small spaces.
-Resistance bands allow you to tone up at home.
+Maximize your home gym with tools for space-efficient workouts.
+Resistance bands allow you to tone up at home, and foam rollers help ease muscle tightness.
 Look online for discounts.
 These are light, so shipping won’t be too costly.
 Another compact option is a 7-inch medicine ball, which is great for ab and chest exercises.
 To round off your home gym, invest in a couple of workout DVDs, which are a cheap, convenient way to bring a trainer and specialized workout into your home.
 Finally, a simple full-length mirror allows you to make sure that you’re using proper technique when you exercise.

 Having trouble mastering an exercise?
 It might be a good reason for a gym check-in.
 “Sometimes, a trip to a personal trainer or group class is good to do,” DeVito says.
 “This will enable a teacher to check your form.”
 Single sessions or classes can be relatively inexpensive, and be sure to check for promotional deals in your area.
 After you’ve learned the technique, doing the moves on your own at home will be much easier and safer.

 Talk to your doctor before beginning any new exercise program.